afourmy/pyNMS/README.md

 - [ ] Use the K-shortest paths for load-balancing at the edge of an AS
 - [ ] Delete AS button.
 Rename AS.
 Delete area.
 Rename area.
 - [ ] Interaction between rename an object and the AS management.
+- [ ] Find a way to make the network tree view work, by retrieving the name of the category
 - [ ] Add AS properties in the model, NTV and ASm panel

 ## Tests